Asset management is an intriguing field. We can think of it as a mixture of:

 - Level of Assurance – Assurance that the asset will achieve the desired outcome

-- Learning Organization – Based and grown on leadership & culture
+- Learning Organization – Based and developed on leadership & culture

 It’s time to dig deeper into the essence of the Concept Model – the fundamentals.

-Every organization and its assets must be focused on achieving results.
+Every organization and its assets must be dedicated to achieving certain results.
 This is the first principle of the Concept Model

-Here you answer the question: What is the asset for?
+Here you provide an answer to the question: What is the used asset for?

 The focus falls on the provision of output.
 It must be consistent with the organization’s objectives.
 These business goals are usually set out in external agreements that the organization is committed to achieving.

 Output can be defined in different ways.
 Methods of measuring results have to be coordinated so that it is clear if the production or service has been delivered.

 The second principle is capabilities.
 Both organizations and assets possess capabilities.